-With LinkedIn’s insights into the larger workforce alongside Glint’s internal view into employee engagement and skills, the company is planning to tap the talent leaders answer all the questions.
-The broad plan is to bring Glint’s tool set into the LinkedIn fold.
-This will, in turn, prove to be useful for gathering much relevant employee data for creating customized LinkedIn learning programs.
+With the different insights offered by LinkedIn along with Glint’s internal view into employee skills and engagement, the tech giant is in the direction of tapping talent leaders answer all the questions.
+The aim of this move is to bring Glint’s toolset into the LinkedIn fold.
+This will, in turn, prove to be useful for gathering much relevant employee data for creating customized LinkedIn learning programs

 Benefits to LinkedIn by Obtaining Glint

 As LinkedIn focuses on the human resource segment, the company has started building a portfolio of services.
 These services specifically target HR, talent, and acquisition managers.
-Glint provides executives with the tools to answer questions about the health and happiness of the talent they have.
+Glint offers companies with tools to answer questions and answers about different topics in order to know their talent better.
 This gives managers at all levels the access and insight they need to improve.